ahtaarra/ahtaarra.github.io/content/posts/post4.md

 Assuming that the volume letter is _C_, the thing to do now is to type `chkdsk \f C:` and that will both check the disk for errors and using the `/f` parameter means it will fix those too.

 # Conclusion
 This is what I have been using for the past couple of years.
 However, with the recent issue I first went to a free computer at my library but those have provisioning requring admin credentials to even conduct a scan which I do not have.
-I again solved my problem using this method.
+The method then proved to be useful once again.